colmtuite/putty/README.md

 | `cwd`     | `process.cwd()`                      | Base directory.                                                         |

 `puttycss/vite` also accepts `postcss: false` to opt out of auto-registering the PostCSS plugin.

-## How it works

-Class names are a hash of the declaration (`property:value:selector:at-rules`), so they're deterministic and need no shared state.
-That lets the two halves run independently: the bundler transform rewrites each file on its own, and the PostCSS plugin scans your source tree, extracts the same declarations, and renders the stylesheet.
-They agree by construction.

-Rules are emitted in a fixed order (shorthands before longhands, base before pseudo-classes, media queries mobile-first), so `padding` vs `paddingLeft` conflicts resolve the same way no matter which file introduced them.

 ## License